 To support the Policy Framework in 6GS, the policy and charging control Framework defined in 5G for policies (i.e., SM Policy, UE Policy, AM Policy) is considered as starting point for discussion, the following aspects are to be studied:

-Whether and how to simplify the policy control framework for 6G, including:
+Identify and address areas of simplification of the policy control framework for 6G, for example:

 a) whether and how to reduce the number of services or interactions to efficiently provide policies to the different policy enforcement points.

-b) whether and how to support the UE requests UE Policies from the 6G CN.
+b) whether and how to support the UE requests UE Policies from the 6G CN and the 6G CN to provide UE Policies to the UE.

 2. Whether and how to consider user preferences during UE policy evaluation at UE.

+NOTE: user preferences refer to the user capability to influence the evaluation of UE policies.

 Whether and how to improve the External Parameter Provisioning aspects of policy control for 6G.